fossabot/daudr-blog/content/blog/ngfor-done-right/index.md

 When dealing with lists in templates, ngFor saves us a lot of time, but it could be a real pain if used wrong, read this article to know hot use it right.

 ![article logo](ngfor.jpg)
 > Photo by [Kolleen Gladden](https://unsplash.com/photos/ij5_qCBpIVY) on [Unsplash](https://unsplash.com)

-All the informations on this article can also be found in the [docs](https://angular.io/api/common/NgForOf)
+All the informations on this article can also be found in the official [docs](https://angular.io/api/common/NgForOf)

 ## Prerequisites

-During this guide we will use an interface, let's call it `Item` that'll look something like this:
+During this guide we will use an interface that represents our lists' object, let's call it `Item`, that'll look something like this:

 ```typescript
 export interface Item {